-Iberico is a very special cut of pork.
-A cut above the rest.
+Ibérico is a very special type of pork—a true cut above the rest.

-Iberico pork comes from rare Iberico pigs.
-It’s quite special.
-When it’s raw, it’s a bright red color and almost looks like beef.
-It’s not white, like most pork.
+Ibérico pork comes from rare breed of pigs, called Ibérico, that are quite special.
+When it’s raw, the meat is a bright red color and almost looks like beef.

-The flavor is incredibly complex, sharing both qualities of beef and pork across a wide variety of cuts, and their lifestyles play an important role in such flavor and texture.
+The flavor is incredibly complex, sharing both qualities of beef and pork across a wide variety of cuts.
 It’s got an intensely sweet and almost floral flavor profile, but it’s also nutty and earthy.
-It is a complex profile, reminiscent of some salty cheeses like parmesan.
+It's nuanced and umami, reminiscent of bold salty cheeses like parmesan.

-Iberico is a lean cut of meat with incredible marbling in the muscle fibers.
+The fat contributes significantly to this unique flavor.
+Ibérico is a lean meat, but has incredible marbling in the muscle fibers and loads of intramuscular fat.
 This is a sure sign of the quality of the pork.
 That marbling makes an otherwise tough meat incredibly soft and melt-in-your-mouth tender.

 When you get down to it, the real difference in Iberico is the fat.
-They’re fed a diet heavy in acorns.
+These pigs are fed a diet heavy in acorns.
 Couple that with natural genetics, and the Iberian pigs are able to get a ton of marbling and fat into their muscles.
 This leads to a significantly more flavorful pork.

 This fat isn’t your ordinary run-of-the-mill fat, either.
 A large portion of it is unsaturated oleic fat, which is the same type of fat found in olive oil.
 This fat is a major part of the Mediterranean diet, and is said to improve heart health and reduce cholesterol.

 While a large part of what makes these pigs so special is their genetics, what sets them apart is the way they’re raised.
 They have a completely different lifestyle than the usual farm pigs we are familiar with.